henninghall/react-native-date-picker/README.md

 ## About
 📅 &nbsp; React Native Date Picker is a cross platform component working on both iOS and Android.
 It uses the slightly improved DatePickerIOS on iOS and a custom picker on Android which has similar look and feel.
 The datetime mode might be particulary interesting if you looking for a way to avoid two different popup pickers on android.

+## FAQ

+### How do i change the date order?
+(To YYYY-MM-DD etc)
+The order is determined by the `locale` prop.
+Set for instance `locale='fr'`to get the France preference.

+### How do i change the 12/24h or AM/PM format?
+On iOS the 12/24h preference is determined by the `locale` prop.
+Set for instance `locale='fr'`to get the France preference.
+On Android the 12/24h format is determined by the device setting.
+When using 12h mode the AM/PM part of the picker will be displayed.

 ## Roadmap
 - [x] Mode: datetime
 - [x] Mode: date